Sarsue/Sarsue/public/posts/whats-next.md

 "Build, Ship, Sell." - Anon

 I saw this catchy quote on Twitter sometime in 2023.
-It conveniently leaves out marketing—the hard part—but that's the focus of this blog.
+It conveniently leaves out marketing, the hard part, but that's the focus of this blog.
 I recently sold some of SyntextAI to secure runway funding.
 With funds in hand, the next critical step is gathering user feedback, which I believe is essential for success.
 As users share their experiences, highlighting what works well and where improvements are needed, this feedback loop helps identify pain points and prioritize feature development.

 ## Last Week's Enhancements

 Last week, we implemented enhancements based on user feedback:

-- **Free Trial**: Offering a free trial gives users a sneak peek into SyntextAI's awesomeness.
+Free Trial: Offering a free trial gives users a sneak peek into SyntextAI's awesomeness.
 Potential users can explore the product without financial commitment, experiencing its value and benefits firsthand.
 Free trials also attract leads, drawing in potential customers who might become paying subscribers.
 Feedback from trial users is invaluable for refining the product.
 With excellent support and a low entry barrier, it's easy for new users to take the first step, which is crucial for new or lesser-known products.
 Ultimately, a free trial is a powerful tool to attract new users, build trust, and drive sales.

 So, last week, we reduced onboarding friction by letting users sample what they're buying.
 A 30-day free trial can be the nudge they need to make a decision.